cheshire-cat-ai/docs/mkdocs/quickstart/introduction.md

 ## Sharing Plugins
 If desired, you can publish your `Plugins` on the public registry.
-Other users will be able to install them with just a single click from the Admin Portal.
+Other users will be able to install them with just a single click.

 ## Admin Portal
 A web portal for Admin users completes the framework.